aegray/openfocals/README.md

 I generally keep the latest build at http://www.aegray.com/openfocals/openfocals.apk - you can download this to your phone and install it manually.

+You'll have to disconnect your glasses in the North app before using this - by going to Menu->Device Information and clicking Disconnect

 After setup, open the app, approve its permission requests (see the note on this next), and click connect to connect to your focals.